canweriotnow/exercism-emacs/README.md

 `M-x exercism-fetch` should fetch any new exercises if they are available.

+New:

+`M-x exercism-tracks` will display all language tracks (active and inactive) in a temp buffer

 ## Installation

 Put `exercism.el` in one of your personal module autoload directories.